|Don’t have time to read the full article? Here are the highlights|

 If this doesn’t sound like the best fit for your restaurant, Upserve does integrate with other payment processors.
 However, if you want to use a third-party processor you need to pay a gateway fee of $99 per month in addition to the fees your processor charges.
 So unless you want to pay hefty gateway and processing fees each month, Upsever Payments is virtually the only payment processing solution available with Upserve POS.

 On the other hand, TouchBistro offers a lot more flexibility when it comes to payment processing.
 In the U.S., TouchBistro offers its own integrated TouchBistro Payments solution, which is powered by Chase.
-Unlike Upserve Payments, TouchBistro Payments is structured according to a cost plus pricing model, with no long-term contract required.
+Unlike Upserve Payments, TouchBistro Payments is structured according to a cost plus pricing model.
 This means that you pay the non-negotiable interchange fee (for the type of credit card) and a flat mark-up on interchange.

 The benefit to this cost plus pricing is that you pay a custom rate for every transaction, instead of a high flat rate for all transactions.
 For restaurants that serve customers who use a wide variety of cards, this generally means you’re getting the most equitable rate.